Wildlife Holidays in Spain and Portugal

 © John Muddeman

 A few wetlands are also magnets to bird life.
 Little Bittern, Night and Purple Herons, a few pairs of secretive Spoonbills and Savi's and Great Reed Warblers have found a few corners to their liking alongside two relative newcomers, the delightful Squacco Heron and the almost absurd-looking Purple Swamp-hen.
-Remarkably as well, a new reservoir, only 8 years old has become extremely attractive to wintering waterfowl, with peaks counts of 100 000 birds making it the third most important site in Spain after Doñana and the Ebro Delta!
+Remarkably as well, a new reservoir, only created in 1996, rapidly became extremely attractive to wintering waterfowl, and hit the birding news in 2002 with the discovery of peaks counts of >100 000 waterbirds, making it the third most important site in Spain after Doñana and the Ebro Delta!
 Tragically however, this was created in a small valley which used to house the largest Cattle Egret colony in the western Palearctic (c.
-8 000 pp.) and is destined to supply water for a macro-irrigation project which is destroying a large area of Birds of Extremadura, Spain - Corn Bunting © John Muddeman Corn Bunting
+8 000 pp.) and now supplies water for a macro-irrigation project which is transforming and destroying a large area of Birds of Extremadura, Spain - Corn Bunting © John Muddeman Corn Bunting

 Miliaria calandra